Last updated: 05/6/2019

 Author: Addictions.com Medical Review

 Reading Time: 3 minutes

 Rehab can often be costly, but it is important to understand just how much these programs usually charge and how you can create a budget that fits your current financial situation.
-For help finding a treatment program that can allow you to make the strongest recovery possible, call 800-654-0987 now.

 The Varying Costs of Rehab

 Unfortunately, it is difficult to pin down how much rehab is likely to cost a single individual because every program has its own price.
 Costs vary widely from program to program, as many of them are private institutions that charge patients based on their particular situation and income.
 However, choosing the right treatment option for your specific budget is possible, and there are many programs that exist that provide affordable costs to patients.

 Rehab programs are a type of healthcare, so you often should not expect them to be cheap.
 And the options available to you vary greatly, as will the costs.
 Especially if you choose inpatient care, the price is likely to be higher, but this option is sometimes necessary for those in need of more intensive care.
 Some programs can cost as little as $10 a day while others can cost upwards of $10,000 a month.
 Remember, though, if you are concerned about how to pay for treatment, there are number of options available to you.

 Rehab can sometimes cost nothing at all, as the Substance Abuse and Mental Health Services Administration states that 4 percent of the facilities in the nation provide completely free treatment to their patients.
 76.3 percent of facilities, as stated by the same study, provide patients with some sort of payment help, whether it is a sliding fee scale, partial free care, or another type of assistance.